djyt/cannonball/README.md

 ### Visual Studio

+* Copy SDL.DLL and the roms subdirectory to the build directory.
-* Right click the project in the IDE and choose 'Set as default project'.
+* Right click the 'outrun' project in the IDE and choose 'Set as StartUp project'.
 * You can then compile, debug and run from Visual Studio as expected.

 Run